and1roxx43/rock-scissors-paper/README.md

 ## Overview: A simple game of rock scissors paper.
 User will compete against the computer.
 ___
-- The game consist of 3 areas, a text box for user to enter a value, a play button to play, and a reset button to reset the game.
+- The game consist of 3 areas, a text box for user to enter a value, a Play button, and a reset button to reset the game.
 - To play the game simply enter a value in the text box, and click play.
 - If no text is entered, user will be prompt to enter a value.
-- If wrong value is entered, user will be prompt to enter the correct value.
+- If wrong value is entered else than 'R', 'P', and 'S', user will be prompt to enter the correct value.
--
+___
+## Enjoy the game!!
 ___
 ## URL for game